pub struct OwnedRwLockWriteGuard<T>where

 pub fn into_mapped( this: OwnedRwLockWriteGuard<T>, ) -> OwnedRwLockMappedWriteGuard<T>

-Converts this OwnedRwLockWriteGuard
+Converts this OwnedRwLockWriteGuard into an

-.
+OwnedRwLockMappedWriteGuard.
 This method can be used to store a

 non-mapped guard in a struct field that expects a mapped guard.

-This is equivalent to calling OwnedRwLockWriteGuard::map(guard, |me| me)
+This is equivalent to calling OwnedRwLockWriteGuard::map(guard, |me| me).

 Sourcepub fn downgrade(self) -> OwnedRwLockReadGuard<T>